Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 All workshop participants to verify they are all set with steps in [Workshop Attendee pre-requisites](../lab-platform-engineer/00-prerequisites.md#workshop-attendee-pre-requisites)

 ## Log in on the Tanzu Platform for Kubernetes
-On the browser, open a new tab/window and go to the Tanzu Platform for k8s URL you've been given.
+On the browser, open a new tab/window and go to the Tanzu Platform for k8s URL you've been given at the begining of the workshop.
 Log in.
 Then make sure to select the Organization, and later the Project you've been assigned.

 Once that's done, open a terminal and run this commands, use the Organziation ID you've been given:
 ```